 Residential Treatment Can Help You to Achieve Lasting Recovery

-One of the options for people struggling with drug or alcohol addiction is to attend residential treatment programs.
+One of the options for people struggling with alcohol addiction is to attend residential treatment programs.
 These programs allow those who need more long-term support to get the help they require without the constant and intensive monitoring that inpatient treatment programs provide.

 What Is Residential Treatment?

 Residential treatment centers offer live-in treatment programs for people who have a substance use disorder.
 Typically, these programs last at least 30 days, though they can go on for longer if necessary.

 These programs are safe and take place in a non-hospital setting.
 In contrast with outpatient treatment programs, people who choose residential treatment have to stay at the facility for the duration of the program.